Last updated January 2023 | Contact | Privacy Policy

 3. Sources and Methods

-The main primary sources used were the Manchester Trade Directories.
-Working back from 1891 to 1869 at five yearly intervals, I extracted the names, addresses (including business address) and occupations of Jewish residents.
-The objective was to analyse Jewish migratory patterns and to classify the Didsbury residents’ socioeconomic status by occupation and type of residence occupied.
-The number of Jewish residents living in Didsbury at each time interval determined that the community began to become established during the late 1880s.
+The number of Jewish residents living in Didsbury at each interval indicated that the community began to become established during the late 1880s.
 Local amenities such as schools, transport and recreational facilities were also recorded.
-My search, however, for Jewish facilities proved less fruitful.
-Apart from a kosher butcher that opened in 1914, no synagogues or registered Jewish institutions appeared to have been established in the Didsbury area during this time.
+However, evidence of specifically Jewish institutions was limited.
+Apart from a kosher butcher that opened in 1914, no synagogues or registered Jewish institutions appear to have been established in the area during this period.

 Several methods were adopted to test the middle-class credentials of the Didsbury Jewish community.
 By comparing them with the northern sector of the city’s Jewry, I consulted the statistical data from

-Had the censuses been accessible up to 1914, as were the directories, they would have been the most fruitful source because of their standardisation into categories which enables comparisons of statistical data to be made.
-Their limitations, however, is that the handwriting is not always legible and some occupants may not have been home on census night.
+Had the censuses been accessible up to 1914, as were the directories, they would have been the most fruitful source because of their standardisation into categories which enable comparisons of statistical data to be made.
+Their limitations, however, are that the handwriting is not always legible and some occupants may not have been home on census night.
 The possibility of illiteracy or untruthfulness was also taken into consideration.

-To delve into the social dynamics within the community and explore potential assimilation into mainstream society, I delved into various primary literary sources in search of familiar names.
+To delve into the social dynamics within the community and explore potential assimilation into mainstream society, I examined various primary literary sources in search of familiar names.
 Obituaries, extracted from newspaper clippings, shed light on the remarkable accomplishments and active contributions of prominent Didsbury Jewish figures to the broader community.
 Elias Canetti's autobiography The Tongue Set Free (1988) offered a vivid portrayal of his childhood within the Didsbury Jewish community, intertwining narratives of notable Jewish figures associated with his family.
 Additionally, I consulted A Biographical Register of Old Mancunians 1888-1951 (1965) to glean insights into former pupils of Manchester Grammar School, renowned for its history of attracting Jewish students.
 The identification of registered Didsbury Jewish pupils within this register provided corroborative evidence of their integration into mainstream society.

-For a more profound understanding of the community, I conducted an interview with a Jewish couple, referred to as Mr. and Mrs. 'A', whose parents resided in Didsbury in 1914-15.
+To develop a more nuanced understanding of the community, I conducted an interview with a Jewish couple, referred to as Mr. and Mrs. 'A', whose parents resided in Didsbury in 1914-15.
 Given the necessity to probe specific hypotheses and address gaps in knowledge within a constrained timeframe, I opted for a structured interview format with predetermined, open-ended questions.
 Throughout the process, I maintained the anonymity of the interviewees by employing pseudonyms.
 Real names were solely utilized when sourced from publicly available and published materials.

 Numerous field studies of the area were also undertaken, with the aid of ordinance survey maps and lists of relevant addresses taken from censuses.
 These included examination of surviving houses for class identification, and examination of the local Jewish burial ground (situated in Southern Cemetery) for any relevant evidence.

-Because of the workload involved with such a large collection of data, this was input into a database (see Table 1 sample) which proved to be a valuable aid in analysing the community’s southward suburbia movement.
-It also enabled me to isolate the
+Because of the volume of data involved, this was entered into a database (see Table 1 sample), which proved a valuable aid in analysing the community’s southward suburban movement.
+It also enabled identification of Ashkenazi and Sephardi Jews and residents of individual suburbs and streets at various time intervals.

-Table 1 - Sample database of Didsbury Jewish residents in 1905
+Table 1 Sample database of Didsbury Jewish residents in 1905

 Name